 Bharat Kanwar, Robotics

 Bharat Kanwar is a second-year Robotics PhD student.
-He graduated from Georgia Tech with a BS in Mechanical Engineering and a minor in Computer Science.
+He graduated from the Georgia Institute of Technology with a BS in Mechanical Engineering and a minor in Computer Science.
 He is working as a graduate student researcher with GTRI (Georgia Tech Research Institute) on automating bio-processes with robotic solutions.
 His primary research interests are in manipulation and controls.
 In his free time, Bharat enjoys reading, climbing, playing soccer, hiking and playing music.
 LinkedIn.

-Andrew Namgoong is a second-year Robotics PhD student.
-He graduated from the University of California, Los Angeles, with a BS and MS in Mechanical Engineering.
+Andrew Namgoong is a 1st-year Robotics PhD student.
+He graduated from University of California, Lost Angeles with a BS and MS in Mechanical Engineering.
 Andrew is working on cooperative manufacturing/assembly between a human and a robot.
 In his free time, Andrew enjoys playing sports and exploring the outdoors.
 LinkedIn.

 Hayden Nichols is a first-year Mechanical Engineering Master’s student.
 He graduated from West Virginia University with a BS in Mechanical Engineering and a minor in Mathematics.
 His research interests include control and navigation of autonomous systems.
 In his free time, Hayden enjoys cooking, baking bread, and enjoying the outdoors through camping or hiking.
 LinkedIn.

 Justine Powell is a first year Robotics PhD student who graduated from the Georgia Institute of Technology with a BS in Mechanical Engineering and a minor in Computer Science.
 Justine is co-advised by Dr. Aaron Young of EPIC lab.
 She is working on novel control systems for robotic exoskeletons.